top of page

 1. Cloth training pants are easier for younger toddlers to push down.

-The cinching elastic waistbands are standard for typical toddler underwear.
-But those elastic bands can be tougher for young toddlers to hook thumbs and push down themselves.
+The cinched elastic waistbands on typical toddler underwear can be tough for little hands — young toddlers often struggle to hook their thumbs, pull, and push down independently.

-Cloth training pants lack the tight elastic cinch — which makes it easier for toddlers to push down themselves.
+Cloth training pants don't have that tight elastic pinch, which makes it much easier for toddlers to get them down on their own (especially in those urgent “gotta go!” moments).

 2. Cloth training pants help with dribblers.